 Are there any risk factors for developing bacterial pneumonia?

-Any disease or condition that affects the respiratory tract can predispose a dog to developing bacterial pneumonia.
-Some risk factors include conditions that cause difficulty swallowing or problems with regurgitation such as laryngeal paralysis, megaesophagus, cleft palate, chronic vomiting, altered states of consciousness, and tumors of the respiratory system.
+Any disease or condition that affects the respiratory tract can predispose a dog to bacterial pneumonia.
+Some risk factors include conditions that cause difficulty swallowing or problems with regurgitation, such as laryngeal paralysis, megaesophagus, cleft palate, chronic vomiting, altered states of consciousness, and tumors of the respiratory system.

-What are the symptoms of bacterial pneumonia?
+What are the clinical signs of bacterial pneumonia?

 Some of these signs are common and are not specific to any one disease.
-Non-infectious respiratory disease such as Chronic Obstructive Pulmonary Disease (COPD), heart disease causing pulmonary edema, and lung cancer can also cause some of these symptoms.
+Non-infectious respiratory disease (e.g., chronic obstructive pulmonary disease), heart disease that causes pulmonary edema, and lung cancer can also cause some of these symptoms.
 Before reaching a diagnosis of bacterial pneumonia, your veterinarian will conduct a thorough physical examination and recommend a series of diagnostic tests.

 How is bacterial pneumonia diagnosed?

-Your veterinarian will suspect bacterial pneumonia based on the presence of the symptoms listed above, combined with the results of a physical examination, especially if abnormal lung sounds are heard when listening to the chest with a stethoscope.
+Your veterinarian may suspect bacterial pneumonia based on the presence of the signs listed above, combined with the results of a physical examination, especially if abnormal lung sounds are heard when listening to your dog’s chest with a stethoscope.
 A history of having been in a boarding or shelter facility or a history of general anesthesia or trauma may also make your veterinarian suspicious of pneumonia.
 A series of tests may be required to confirm the diagnosis and to exclude other diseases that could be causing the symptoms, including:

 What is the treatment for bacterial pneumonia?